MrNavaStar/SQLib/README.md

 The default database is a sqlite database running in the sqlib directory.

 # Supported Datatypes
 The datatypes can be accessed with the `SQLDataType` class.
+I tend to add support for new types as I run into them in my projects.
+If you would like one added, pleade make an issue!
 | Standard | Minecraft   |
 |----------|-------------|
 | String   | BlockPos    |